 - You are requested to send a photocopy of your ID, i.e., driver’s license to “verify identity.”

-- You are asked to complete a background check before you can be considered for a position.
+- You are asked to complete a background check before being considered for a position.

-- The posting appears to come from a legitimate company or organization, but the contact’s e-mail address doesn’t match the company’s website domain (email@example.com rather than firstname.lastname@example.org) or the company’s website domain is misspelled (email@example.com).
+- The posting appears to come from a legitimate company or organization.
+Still, the contact’s e-mail address doesn’t match the company’s website domain (firstname.lastname@example.org rather than email@example.com), or the company’s website domain needs to be corrected (firstname.lastname@example.org).

-- The job posting doesn’t mention the responsibilities of the job; rather, it focuses on the amount of money you will make.
+- The job posting doesn’t mention the job’s responsibilities but focuses on how much money you will make.

-- Website includes information only about the job for which you are applying, rather than also including general company information.
+- The website includes information only about the job for which you are applying, rather than also including general company information.

 What to do if Caught in Scam